real-guanyuming-he/simple_video_processor/readme.md

 # Introduction
 The project consists of two pieces of software.
-- An encapsulation of `FFmpeg` done in modern C++, which is designed to be cross-platform.
+- An encapsulation of `FFmpeg` done in modern C++ (C++ 20), which is designed to be cross-platform.
-- A GUI video processor on Windows, programmed with the above wrapper and Microsoft's WinUI 3.
+- A GUI video processor on Windows, programmed with the above wrapper and Microsoft's `WinUI 3`.

-The whole software is completely free and open source.
+The whole software is completely free and open source (in `GNU GPL v3`).

 # Motivation
 TO BE WRITTEN.

-# Configure and Build
+# Configuration and Building
 This project uses `vcpkg` and `CMake` to manage the build.
 Before you can build this project, you must have the two installed on your system and configured as follows:

 - Install `CMake` 3.27 or later